davidwdraper/EFFV2/SOPShort.md

 ✅ This version is ready to paste at the start of each new session.

-Do be dropped for future sessions:
+To be dropped for future sessions:

 You have saved the NowVibin Backend — Core SOP (Reduced, Clean) as the fresh baseline for all new backend sessions.